Dealing with Depression

 Getting the support you need plays a big role in lifting the fog of depression and keeping it away.
 On your own, it can be difficult to maintain perspective and sustain the effort required to beat depression, but the very nature of depression makes it difficult to reach out for help.
-However, isolation and loneliness make depression even worse, so maintaining your close relationships and social activities are important.
+While isolation and loneliness can trigger or worsen depression, maintaining emotionally close relationships can be instrumental in overcoming it.

 The thought of reaching out to even close family members and friends can seem overwhelming.
 You may feel ashamed, too exhausted to talk, or guilty for neglecting the relationship.
 Remind yourself that this is the depression talking.
 Reaching out is not a sign of weakness and it won’t mean you’re a burden to others.
 Your loved ones care about you and want to help.
 And remember, it’s never too late to build new friendships and improve your support network.

-- Turn to trusted friends and family members.
-Share what you’re going through with the people you love and trust, face to face if possible.
+- Turn to friends and family members who make you feel loved and cared for.
+Spend time talking and listening face-to-face with trusted people and share what you’re going through.
 The people you talk to don’t have to be able to fix you; they just need to be good listeners.
 Ask for the help and support you need.
-You may have retreated from your most treasured relationships, but they can get you through this tough time.
+You may have retreated from your most treasured relationships, but emotional connection can get you through this tough time.

 - Try to keep up with social activities even if you don’t feel like it.
 Often when you’re depressed, it feels more comfortable to retreat into your shell, but being around other people will make you feel less depressed.

 - Join a support group for depression.
 Being with others dealing with depression can go a long way in reducing your sense of isolation.
 You can also encourage each other, give and receive advice on how to cope, and share your experiences.

 10 tips for reaching out and building relationships